 I’m right there with ya.

-Legislation, legal procedures, and regulations are soo boooring.
+Legislation, legal procedures, homeschool requirements, and regulations are soo boooring.

 And, maybe a little intimidating and confusing (to be honest).